speedypotato/Pocket-SDVX/README.md

 - Weed vinyls(remove excess).
 - Clean face with rubbing/isopropyl alcohol and apply skin using transfer tape.
 Apply layer1, then layer2.
 Then apply cover.
   - Note: Shine a flashlight on the case's corner to more easily see where to line up the skin.
 I make my skins every so slightly smaller than the actual face for more leeway.
 The skin's width is ~169mm (scale the skin proportionally).
-  - Note 2: I have lazily taken cover and scaled it down.
-Thus, the spacing around the edge is probably a bit uneven.
-Apply to the best of your ability.
+  - Note 2: Apply to the best of your ability, with even spacing along all sides.
 The skin's width is ~165mm (scale the skin proportionally).
 - Insert Gateron switches and secure each corner of the switch with hot glue on the inside.
 See video Part 1 for details.
 - Using a soldering iron, tin all contacts on the Gateron switches.
 - Wire up all the common/ground for the switches and the encoders.
 See video Part 2 for details.